96boards-projects/agl-demo/README.md

 - Connect DC motor and LEDs to Sensors Mezzanine as per above schematic
 - Power on your 96Boards CE with compatible power supply

->Note: Assume Sensors Mezzanine is placed on top of Dragonboard410c
+>Note: It is assumed that Sensors Mezzanine is placed on top of Dragonboard410c

 ## 2.2) Software Setup